darcyj/fastq-from-ITSx/README.md

 2. This won't work on interleaved files.
 Not sure if interleaved fastq is a thing, even.
 I hope not.
 3. This DOES work with gzipped files.
 It doesn't write them, though.
 4. ITSx produces a ton of extra files that you probably don't want.
 HIGHLY recommend running this in its own dir so that you can keep the final product and easily rm everything else.
+5. Probably won't work with RNA data (U instead of T).
+To process those data, change all Us to Ts first.